January to March, 2010

 (They had had between fifteen and twenty volunteers before me - I guess you lose track around ten? - and there were no small children in the house, as I had hoped, so it was pretty much like living in a boarding house at first.)

 My town seemed to have a lot of potential.
 Lots of forest, female office-mates, a non-creepy counterpart.
 It didn’t hurt my optimism that I was about to have the first long weekend with my boyfriend in three months.
-I was flying pretty high, in complete denial.
-At that point I even harbored secret fantasies that I might be a town hero after two years.
+It was an exciting time!
+But how would things be when the excitement passed...?

 Post a Comment